wdolek/w4k-either/README.md

 ### Result

-To avoid throwing exceptions or using tuples, you can simply indicate result of operation.
-This is same as `Either<TValue, TError>` with additional properties to check state of result object.
+To indicate the result of an operation without throwing exceptions or using tuples, use `Result`.
+This type is the same as `Either<TValue, TError>`, but with additional properties to inspect the state of the result object.

 ```csharp
 Result<User, FetchError> GetUser(UserIdentifier userId)